jonrau1/CodeArtifactVulnScanner/README.md

 This section is meant to list out any general warnings or caveats with this solution and is subject to change as the project matures.

-- Only CPE "Applications" (software) is parsed - there will not be any vulnerability information on Hardware or Operation Systems (OS).
+- Only CPE "Applications" (software) are parsed - there will not be any vulnerability information on Hardware or Operation Systems (OS).

 - Due to the fact that *all* software packages is parsed (by virtue of ingested the entire NVD) - CVSSv2.0 is used for Vector Strings, Scoring, and Severity.
 Older CVEs, and thus packages, do not have CVSSv3.1 scoring information.
 This may be added in at a later date - but will require modifications to the Purging Engine.

-- Due to using "hacky" methods of parsing Vendors, Package Names, and Package Versions from the CPE URI information within the NVD JSON Feeds - some values that do not format to a nice `package-name.package-version` format (e.g., `python-requests:2.2`) are dropped.
-For instance, the bulk load and continual loads will drop a value such as `solaris:*`.

 - I ***assume*** There may be mismatches between package names in CPE and what they are called by the vendor - and thus you may either get false positives or undetected vulnerabilities!
 There is way too much data to analyze to determine how extensive this is in reality.